 They are regarded as one of the laziest dog breeds, and if you own one or have owned one, you will know that they are complete couch potatoes!

-While these gentle giants sleep for most of the day, that doesn’t mean that they will sleep through the night.
+While these gentle giants sleep most of the day, that doesn’t mean they will sleep through the night.
 Great Dane puppies often have to get up during the night to go to the bathroom.

 The fact that your puppy is sleeping away most of the day doesn’t mean that you should leave it alone or in its crate all day.